Healthy Homes Assessment Karamu

 Home Assessments Karamu for Rental Properties

-There are numerous concerns to be able to examine when conducting the home review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+There are numerous things to look over during the home assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
 The most common are:

 • Does the heat pump have sufficient capacity?

-The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of an Tenancy solutions ruling can be extremely costly for property owners and landlords.
-For professional assistance, get in touch today to book your rental property home assessment.
+The consequences of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy solutions ruling can be significant for landlords and property managers.
+For expert advice get in touch today to book your rental property house evaluation.

 home assessments for rental properties